 - US GAAP

-Promoting the U.S. IPO market has been a priority for SEC Chairman Jay Clayton.
-On September 26, 2017, Chairman Clayton made the following statement before the U.S. Senate Committee on Banking, Housing, and Urban Affairs:
+Promoting the U.S. IPO market has continued to be a priority of the SEC.
+On September 26, 2017, former SEC Chairman Jay Clayton made the following statement before the U.S. Senate Committee on Banking, Housing, and Urban Affairs:

 It is clear to me that companies that go through the U.S. IPO process emerge as better companies, with better disclosure.
 We want to encourage and preserve that dynamic.
 Overall, the SEC will strive for efficiency in our processes to encourage more companies to consider going public, which will result in more choices for investors, job creation and a stronger U.S. economy.